Sunday, August 1, 2010

 2. Do not wear heels, no matter how small or cute the heel is.

-3. Traveling overnight on a train is extremely efficient, however
+3. Traveling overnight on a train is extremely efficient, however uncomfortable it may be.

 4. Do not eat street-vended sausages.